Tencent/omi/README.md

 render(app, document.body, appStore)
 ```

-You can use `this.$store` in all components to access the data or the data or data logic.
+You can use `this.$store` in all components to access the data or data logic.

 ### Lifecycle